HumanMachineLab/HoneyGAN/README.md

 # HoneyGAN
-This repository is created for the review process of paper "Honey, I Shrunk the Passwords: Creating Indistinguishable Honeywords with Improved Generative Adversarial Networks."
+This repository is created for the review process of paper "HoneyGAN: Creating Indistinguishable Honeywords with Improved Generative Adversarial Networks."

 HoneyGAN is a honeyword generation technique (HGT) based on GNPassGAN.